topic2k/pygcgen/README.md

 ## Usage

-In your repository dir: `python -m pygcgen.run`
+In your repository dir: `pygcgen` or `python -m pygcgen`.
+From elsewhere: `pygcgen -u skywinder -p ActionSheetPicker-3.0` or `python -m pygcgen -u skywinder -p ActionSheetPicker-3.0`.